asadcs/MicroservicesTechTest/README.md

 Below is a README template for your GitHub repository for the Pixel Service Management API project.
-You can save this as `README.md` in the root of your repository.
-Modify the sections as necessary to fit your project's specifics and any additional instructions or information you wish to include.

 ```markdown
 # Pixel Service Management API